 Hemp seeds, having trace amounts of non-psychoactive THC, can yield positive THC results.

-Foods and Failed Drug Tests states that hemp seeds are rich in protein thus they are being manufactured into energy bars, hemp milk, and other tasty snacks.
+Hemp seeds are rich in protein and are manufactured into energy bars, hemp milk, and other tasty snacks.
 While some people claim that a failed drug test result is dependent on whether one has eaten hemp-based food or not, there is still no assurance that eating these products will mean false positive results.
 Often, when one consumes larger amounts of hemp-based food, there is a great chance that a positive THC drug test will occur.
 This is also true for hemp-based cosmetic products.

 Will secondhand smoke really show up on a drug test?